turbot/steampipe/README.md

 ## Turbot Pipes

 Bring your team to [Turbot Pipes](https://turbot.com/pipes) to use Steampipe together in the cloud.
+In a Pipes workspace you can use Steampipe for data access, [Powerpipe](https://github.com/turbot/powerpipe) to visualize query results, and [Flowpipe](https://github.com/turbot/flowpipe) to automate workflow.

 ## Open source and contributing